inglombardi/bluethoot_pipe_realtime_system/README.md

 # [1] CONTEXT of the PROJECT : Real-Time 1D Position Tracking Using Named Pipes in a Bluethoot LOW ENERGY Scenario with different cows.

 A company request me to design an **automated system** with innovation and a scalable approach.

+Here is shown only a **DEMO** of my software but it's not OPEN source.

 The high **UHF** band contains ISM band [ particular sub-band centered on 2.4 GHz] and has similar characteristics to the medium UHF band, but allows a further reduction in the size of the antenna and therefore of the Tag (due to the link between the size of the antenna and the wavelength).
 However, it is a band very crowded with other technologies (Wi-Fi, Bluetooth, ZigBee).
 The specific frequency taken into consideration for the simulations is 2.45 GHz, and it is the central one for the ISM band that goes from 2.4 GHz to 2.5 GHz.
 The acronym ISM stands for “Industrial, Scientific and Medical” and refers to the type of applications that work in that specific spectrum with limitations regarding power and use only in non-public places: some examples of applications in the industrial field can be heaters, by induction or microwave for the treatment of plastic material.
 In the medical field, however, there are devices for the transfer of heat inside tissues, both with the aim of regenerating them from trauma (Tecar) and to try to eliminate cancer cells.
 There are also other applications, which however do not fall within the literal definition of ISM, such as for example Bluetooth, NFC, RFID, WiFi; the latter are all low-power, short-range and therefore usable without a license, but still operate within the band between 2.4 GHz and 2.5 GHz.
 From an ethical point of view, considering for example the medical field, for a patient to own a bone implant can be seen as discrimination, as he is denied the possibility of benefiting from a treatment, perhaps the only possible one, just because of a foreign body.